 It’s all very well to tell me that we’re drinking the same water that dinosaurs drank but that doesn’t help me to water my plants.
 We only have two alternatives to solve the water problem: (1) we can move water to water-scarce areas; or (2) generate new supplies of water through desalinization and sewage water treatment.

 Fresh Water Sources

 The Great Lakes provide 20 percent of the world’s accessible water but that water, for political reasons, may not be diverted outside of its water basin.
 Icebergs, filled with freshwater, are rapidly melting due to climate change.
 Lugging an iceberg from Greenland to the Canary Islands or Saudi Arabia is not economically feasible – besides, the iceberg would lose much of its bulk in the transportation process.

-We can convert salt and brackish water to freshwater either by a system using reverse osmosis or heating the saltwater until the rising water vapor meets a cold surface, thereby condensing the vapor into drops of freshwater.
+We can convert salt and brackish water to freshwater either by a system using reverse osmosis – several bottled water producers in the U.S. rely on this technology – or heating the saltwater until the rising water vapor meets a cold surface, thereby condensing the vapor into drops of freshwater (this is also known as distillation).
 Of the 12,000 desalination plants in the world, three-quarters of them are located in the Middle East.
 In this country, one-quarter of El Paso’s water comes from desalination plants.